-The engine reaches its operating temperature when, under normal driving conditions, the oil temperature is between $80^{\circ}C$ [176°F] and $120^{\circ}C$ [248°F].
-If a great effort is required from the engine and the outside temperature is high, the engine oil temperature may increase.
-This does not present any problem as long as the warning lamps $\frac{6}{2}$ or $\frac{6}{24}$. >> page 316 do not appear on the display.
+The engine reaches its operating temperature when, under normal driving conditions, the oil temperature is between 80°C and 120°C. If the engine is under a lot of stress and the outside temperature is high, the engine oil temperature can increase.
+This does not present any problem as long as the warning lamps for the warnpear on the display.